-Warrant issued for suspect in Aniah Blanchard case
+Manhunt underway for suspect in Aniah Blanchard case

 MONTGOMERY, Ala.
-(WSFA/Gray News) - Police have identified a suspect in the missing person case of Aniah Blanchard and have issued an arrest warrant for kidnapping first degree.
+(WSFA/Gray News) - Police have identified a suspect in the missing person case of Aniah Blanchard and have issued an arrest warrant for first-degree kidnapping.

 Ibraheem Yazeed is charged with attempted murder, two counts of first degree kidnapping and two counts of first degree robbery.
 (Source: Montgomery County Detention Facility)

-Authorities are actively searching for Ibraheem Yazeed, 30.
+Authorities are actively searching for Ibraheem Yazeed, 30, of Montgomery.
 He should be considered dangerous and potentially armed.

-“Further investigation and analysis of evidence has determined that Yazeed, was at the same location Blanchard was last seen and is involved in taking Aniah against her will,” Auburn police said in a news release.
+“Further investigation and analysis of evidence has determined that Yazeed was at the same location Blanchard was last seen and is involved in taking Aniah against her will,” Auburn Police Chief Paul Register said Thursday.

+Police say at this point they have no reason to believe Blanchard knew Yazeed, but they can’t rule it out.
 Police say additional charges and arrests are anticipated.

 Anyone with information regarding his whereabouts or information on this case is asked to call the Auburn Police Division Detective Section at 334-501-3140, Central Alabama Crime Stoppers at 334-215-STOP, or the 24-hour non-emergency number at 334-501-3100.

-Yazeed is out on bond for attempted murder, two counts of first-degree kidnapping and two counts of first-degree robbery in connection with a February case out of Montgomery.

-Before noon on Thursday, Montgomery district judge Pamela Higgins revoked Yazeed’s combined $280,000 bond, ordering his arrest.
+Yazeed is no stranger to law enforcement.
+He’s out of jail on bond for attempted murder, two counts of first-degree kidnapping and two counts of first-degree robbery in connection with a February case out of Montgomery.
+Before noon on Thursday, Montgomery District Court Judge Pamela Higgins revoked his combined $280,000 bond and ordered his arrest.

 Blanchard, 19, has been missing for more than two weeks.

-Wednesday, the Auburn Police Division released two photos of a man they called a “person of interest” in the case.

-Police said the man was captured on surveillance video inside an Auburn convenience store at the same time as Blanchard late on the night of Oct.
-23. It was the last time she was seen.
+She was reported missing on Oct.
+24. Auburn police said she spoke with friend just before midnight the night before.
+It was the last time anyone has heard from her.

-Police had previously released surveillance video of Blanchard inside the convenience store on South College Street.
+Police had released surveillance video of Blanchard inside a convenience store on South College Street.
 They said it was recorded just before her SUV was seen traveling southbound on South College Street.

-Blanchard was reported missing on Oct.
-24. According to Auburn police, she last talked to a friend just before midnight on Oct.
-23.
+Police said the man was also captured on surveillance video inside the same store at the same time as Blanchard.

+“We do feel like this is the location that, whatever took place, did take place there at that location, generally,” said Chief Register.

+The Auburn Police Division released two photos of a man they called a “person of interest” in the case Wednesday evening and had a name in less than 24 hours.

-Her Honda CR-V was found Friday, Oct.
-25 at a Montgomery apartment complex with damage to the passenger side.
-The apartment complex is on Boardwalk Boulevard, which is not far off Atlanta Highway.
+Blanchard’s Honda CR-V was found Friday, Oct.
+25 at a Montgomery apartment complex not far from busy Atlanta Highway.
+It had fresh damage along its passenger side.
+Days later on Oct.

-On Oct.
 31, police confirmed evidence found inside the vehicle indicated she had been harmed.

 A task force comprised of officers from Montgomery and Auburn, along with state and federal law enforcement, have been involved in the search for Blanchard.

-Authorities have been focusing their efforts in Auburn, Montgomery and the area in between.
-The cities are about 50 miles apart.
+Authorities have been focusing their efforts in Auburn and Montgomery, cities that are about 50 miles apart, as well as the area in between.

 Investigators have been searching for Blanchard by land and by air, conducting planned searches and walking down tips.
 Air One, the state helicopter, has been seen across Montgomery.
 Ground searches have included multiple K-9 units.